 When the Lord Jesus is revealed from heaven with His mighty angels, in flaming fire taking vengeance on those who do not know God, and on those who do not obey the gospel of our Lord Jesus Christ.
 These shall be punished with everlasting destruction from the presence of the Lord and from the glory of His power, when He comes, in that Day.
 1 Thessalonians 1:6-10

 Some say these Scriptures metaphorically refer to the consequences of sin in this life.
+Those of us who have been born again, can testify to the realty, if you don’t know the beauty of God’s word and His fellowship, you already are living in a type of hell in comparison.
 Yet it makes one wonder, why does some concept of Hell exist in almost every culture on earth?
 It maybe because we humans somehow instinctively expect there must be some accounting, some reckoning for acts of evil if there truly is a just God-afterlife.
 There must be a heavenly Judge Who cannot be bribed or manipulated, Who will bring righteous judgment to all the evils in the world.

 So what is so beautiful about Hell?
 Have the scholars who believe in a traditional hell found any meaningful reasons why a loving God would allow for a place like this?
 Here are three possible things to consider.